-Two items available: Always On or Suspend -> Off.
+Two options are available: Always On or Suspend -> Off.
 The default setting is Suspend -> Off.
 This item lets you select whether the video is always on or whether the video will turn off when suspend is active.

 Video Off Method: